Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Method

 The survey started with an introduction page where we defined WFH as: \begin{quote} \textit{Work From Home (WFH) is a flexible work setting in which employees perform their duties including collaborative work with others, such as meeting, teaching, etc. remotely from their own homes, mostly using information and communication technologies (e.g. Zoom, Microsoft Teams, Skype, etc.), instead of from a dedicated office space provided by employers.}\end{quote} Next, we presented a set of questions about the participant's WFH setup such as whether the participant has a dedicated space they use to work from home, and an open-ended question to describe it.
 We then presented the scenarios listed in~\autoref{tab:scenarios} in a matrix format, divided by categories, where each category was presented on a separate page of the survey.
 The scenarios were listed in the matrix rows, while the possible answers for each scenario were presented in the matrix columns with the following options: \quotes{Experienced it and felt very uncomfortable,} \quotes{Experienced it and felt somewhat uncomfortable,} \quotes{Experienced it and felt comfortable,} and \quotes{Never experienced it.} We randomized the order of the scenario matrices for each participant to mitigate the learning and fatigue effects.

-To further characterize WFH scenarios that cause discomfort, after all scenario questions were answered, we presented participants with a list of all the scenarios that they indicated that they made them feel uncomfortable.
-Then, we asked participants to select the most memorable scenario, and we then asked them follow-up questions about the one selected scenario.
+To further characterize WFH scenarios that cause discomfort, after all scenario questions were answered, we presented participants with a list of all the scenarios that they indicated made them feel uncomfortable.
+Then, we asked participants to select the most memorable scenario and then asked them follow-up questions about the one selected scenario.
 The follow-up questions included an open-ended question to describe the incident in more detail, and several multiple-choice questions including whether the discomfort escalated to cause harm to themselves or others.
-If the participant did not report any scenario that made them feel uncomfortable, we asked them to describe a scenario that would make them feel uncomfortable if they were to experience it while working from home, and why.
+If the participant did not report any scenario that made them feel uncomfortable, we asked them to describe a scenario that would make them feel uncomfortable if they were to experience it while working from home and why.
 The survey concluded with demographic questions.

-To avoid security and privacy priming, we did not mention the word privacy or security to the participants at any point prior to or during the survey.
-The survey was conducted using Qualtrics~\cite{qualtrics24}, an online survey platform.
-The full screening and main survey questions are included in~\autorefappendix{app:surveys}
+To avoid security and privacy priming, we did not mention the word privacy or security to participants at any point before or during the survey.
+The survey was conducted using Qualtrics \cite{qualtrics24}, an online survey platform.
+The complete screening and main survey questions are included in \autoref{app:surveys}.

 The final survey was refined after conducting two pilot surveys with a total of 19 completed surveys.
 Pilot surveys are not included in our results.